shirok/Gauche-makiki/README.md

                             ;  to this port normally---one of the ;  'respond' procedures below takes care of ;  writing response line and headers.

+    (request-param-ref REQ PARAM-NAME . keys)
+                            ; Retrive request query-string parameter with
+                            ; PARAM-NAME.
+KEYS are a keyward-value list ; passed to cgi-get-parameter in www.cgi.
     (request-header-ref REQ HEADER-NAME :optional (DEFAULT #f))
                             ; retrieve the value from the request headers.
     (request-cookies REQ)   ; returns parsed cookie list (see rfc.cookie)